ayusophia/Sales-Revenue-and-Productivity-Analysis/README.md

 The data reveals a clear stratification among the salespeople, with a few top performers driving the majority of sales and a larger group of mid-tier and lower-tier performers contributing less significantly.
 To maximize overall sales, it might be beneficial to focus on helping the mid-tier performers move up the ranks while providing additional support to those at the bottom to improve their productivity.

-Regional Performance: How are different regions performing in terms of quota achievement?